Rose and Alex Pilibos Armenian School: New Students

+Probation Policy

-Students failing to meet any aspect of the criteria delineated above will be placed on academic probation during the following semester.
+If, at the end of the semester, a students failing to meet any aspect of the criteria delineated above will be placed on academic probation during the following semester.
 The student's probationary status will be fully explained to the parents.
 After the second semester, students failing to achieve the minimum academic criteria required by the school and if retention or other alternatives are deemed inappropriate will not be readmitted to the school.